What is a Coastal Management Program?

 What is a Scoping Study?

-Stage one is the scoping phase of the five-stage CMP process.
-The primary objective of the scoping study is to understand what our community values about our coast and current and future issues in coastal areas.
-This will help us develop a shared understanding of the current state of the coastal zone, identify issues and areas of focus of the new CMP.
+Stage one was the scoping phase of the five-stage CMP process.
+The primary objective of the scoping study was to understand what our community values about our coast and current and future issues in coastal areas.
+This helped us develop a shared understanding of the current state of the coastal zone, identify issues and areas of focus of the new CMP.

 We prepared the Scoping Study following a period of community and stakeholder consultation and the collation of relevant data.

-What area is covered by the Scoping Study?
+What area is covered by the Wollongong CMP project?

 The CMP will encompass the length of the coast and estuaries from Garie Beach at the northern Local Government Area boundary to the entrance of Lake Illawarra at the southern boundary.
 The coastline comprises a total of 27 beaches, mostly separated by headlands, rock platforms and cliffs.

 The coastal zone around Lake Illawarra is presently managed under the Lake Illawarra CMP and is excluded from the study area.
 Similarly, the Port of Port Kembla is excluded as it is managed under a separate legislative framework.
-The Scoping Study contains more details and maps.
+The Scoping Study contains more details and maps of the study area.

 What Stage 2 projects are underway?